impsnow/Note/linux.md

 /etc/sysconfig/bootloader: This configuration file holds certain basic settings like the boot loader type and whether to enable UEFI Secure Boot support.

 After having manually edited GRUB 2 configuration files, you need to run grub2-mkconfig -o /boot/grub2/grub.cfg to activate the changes.

+## CA
+Additional CA certificates can be added in /etc/pki/trust/anchors/ or /usr/share/pki/trust/anchors/

+The following command will apply certificates across the system: update-ca-certificates